 May 24, 2014: At the Crime Writers Of Canada western workshop in Victoria I was a member of the panel discussing suspense.
 Other members were Lou Allin and Stanley Evans and the moderator was Kay Stewart.
 It was a good day.
 I particularly enjoyed chatting with other writers while munching a brown-bag lunch.

-May 22, 2014: My second Philomela Nightingale mystery, “Odd Odyssey,” has been accepted by Black Opal Books Inc. The contract looks fine.
-My novella at Malahat Review didn’t win.
+May 22, 2014: My second Philomela Nightingale mystery, “Odd Odyssey,” has been accepted by Black Opal Books Inc. It was exciting and the contract looks fine.
+My novella at Malahat Review didn’t win—I’m a mystery writer, not a literary one.

-February 10, 2014: Story rejected.
+February 10, 2014: Story rejected by EQ magazine.
 Ten weeks since my husband’s 5-bypass open heart surgery.
-He’s doing well, thanks to my expert nursing care and of course to the skill of the cardiologist and heart surgeon.
+He’s doing well, thanks to my expert nursing care and of course to the skill of the cardiologist, heart surgeon, and GP.
 My novella, ‘The Four Ds’, is at the Malahat Review contest.

 Oct 8, 2013: I went to Winston-Salem, North Carolina with my son and daughter-in-law to visit my sister and her husband.
 While there, my son drove us to Charlotte where we toured the Billy Graham Library (museum).
 It was spectacular, but what impressed me was the epitaph on Ruth Graham’s tombstone: “Construction ends.
 Thanks for your patience.”
 Is there a hint of reincarnation here?